A Beginner’s Guide to Creating a TypeScript Starter Project

 Now let’s install the TypeScript loader:

-in the Webpack config file to handle TypeScript files with the following code:
+We can now use the ts-loader in the Webpack config file to handle TypeScript files with the following code:

 If you restart your Webpack dev server, you will now be greeted by an alert message proving that your TypeScript file was handled correctly.